alltom/coolterm/BUGS.md

 * Line height calculation (for scroll-past-end behavior) does not account for font.
 * Undo stack should be cleared whenever new stuff prints.
 * No way to export history as, say, RTFD or HTML.
-* Dock icon doesn't show the number of windows with new content.
-(Seems like a fun feature, right?)
 * Control codes aren't interpreted. (http://www.pixelbeat.org/scripts/ansi2html.sh)
 * Formatting changes don't take effect until the selection changes.
 But after the first time, formatting changes take effect immediately.
 * Icon isn't in the OS X style.